shuvoWBD/Currency-Converter-App/README.md

 Reset and Exit Controls:

-.The Reset button clears all input fields and results
+1.The Reset button clears all input fields and results

-.The Quit button safely closes the application
+2.The Quit button safely closes the application

+Technical Architecture

+a.
+Programming Language and Library

+b.
+Language: Python

+GUI Library: Tkinter (built-in Python module)

+Application Structure
+The program follows a simple event-driven architecture:

+a.
+User actions (button clicks) trigger specific functions

+b.
+Each function performs a defined task such as conversion, reset, or exit

+Data Layer (Exchange Rates)
+Currency exchange rates are stored in a Python dictionary called rates, with USD as the base currency.
+This provides fast lookup and easy scalability.

+Conversion Logic
+The conversion process happens in two steps:

+a.
+Convert the input amount from the source currency to USD

+b.
+Convert the USD amount to the target currency

+UI Layout Management
+The .place() geometry manager is used to position labels, entry fields, buttons, and result text at fixed coordinates within the window.

+Exception Handling
+A try-except block is used in the conversion function to prevent runtime errors caused by invalid input or missing data.